code-with-blanc/arduino-piano/README.md

 The arduino is connected directly to the keys in an electronic piano.

-The code in an ISR reads the pressed keys and stores the state in memory.
-The main loop polls the registered key states and sends it as MIDI messages to the computer via the serial connection.
-On the computer a software (e.g. the [Hairless MIDI Bridge](https://projectgus.github.io/hairless-midiserial/) ) translates the serial messages to a MIDI device.
+An [ISR](https://en.wikipedia.org/wiki/Interrupt_handler) reads the pressed keys and stores the state in memory.
+Based on key changes (press, release) events are registered in an event queue.

+The main loop polls the event queue and sends corresponding MIDI messages to the computer via the Arduino serial.

+On the computer a software (e.g. the [Hairless MIDI Bridge](https://projectgus.github.io/hairless-midiserial/) ) presents the serial connection as a virtual MIDI device that can be connected to a soft synth or DAW.

 ## Code organization
 ```